Tencent/OOMDetector/README.md

 OOMDetector is a memory monitoring component for iOS which provides you with OOM monitoring, memory allocation monitoring, memory leak detection and other functions.

 ## Features
-1.OOM Monitoring  : Monitoring OOM then dump stacks which cause OOM problems.
+- OOM Monitoring  : Monitoring OOM then dump stacks which cause OOM problems.

-2.Large Memory Allocation Monitoring  : Monitoring large memory allocation then provides memory allocation stacks for you.
+- Large Memory Allocation Monitoring  : Monitoring large memory allocation then provides memory allocation stacks for you.

-3.Memory Leak Detecting  : Detecting memory leak for both OC objects and c heap memory then provides memory allocation stacks for you.
+- Memory Leak Detecting  : Detecting memory leak for both OC objects and c heap memory then provides memory allocation stacks for you.

 ## Demo